Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 3. The two pieces of data are XOR'ed together and the result is written to Drive Three.

-Shown on the left is Data A that includes six bits of data: 001100.
+Shown on the left is Data A which includes six bits of data: 001100.
 This is written to Drive One.
 Data B also contains six bits: 111000.
 That data is written to Drive Two.
 Then Data A and Data B are XOR'ed together and the result is written to Drive Three: 110100.

 The XOR'ed data does not necessarily have to be written to Drive Three.
 It can be written to any drive as shown in the second row: